 An explanation of this initialization file is in the man page for inittab.
-For LFS, the key command that is run is rc.
-The intialization file above will instruct rc to run all the scripts starting with an S in the /etc/rc.d/rcsysinit. d directory followed by all the scripts starting with an S in the /etc/rc.d/rc?.d directory where the question mark is specified by the initdefault value.
+For LFS, the key command that is run is \mathbf{rc} .
+The initialization file above will instruct \mathbf{rc} to run all the scripts starting with an S in the /etc/rc.d/rcsysinit. d directory followed by all the scripts starting with an S in the /etc/rc.d/rc?.d directory where the question mark is specified by the initdefault value.

 As a convenience, the rc script reads a library of functions in /lib/lsb/init-functions.
-This library also reads an optional configuration file, /etc/sysconfig/init\params.
+This library also reads an optional configuration file, /etc/sysconfig/rc.site.
 Any of the system configuration file parameters described in subsequent sections can be alternatively placed in this file allowing consolidation of all system parameters in this one file.

 As a debugging convenience, the functions script also logs all output to /run/var/bootlog.
-Since the /run directory is a tmpfs, this file is not persistent across boots.
+Since the /run directory is a tmpfs, this file is not persistent across boots, however it is appended to the more permanent file /var/log/boot.log at the end of the boot process.